Generic Name: Arginine (AR ji neen)

-- Overdoses have happened with R-Gene 10 in children.
-Overdose of this medicine can cause very bad health problems and may lead to death.
+- Overdoses have happened with R-Gene 10 (arginine) in children.
+Overdose of R-Gene 10 (arginine) can cause very bad health problems and may lead to death.
 Talk with the doctor if you have questions.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.